 This is another great salmon and steelhead fishing river in Portland’s backyard, flowing past the towns of Sandy, Gresham and Troutdale on its way to the Columbia River at the western gateway to the

 Columbia River Gorge.
 The spring chinook run is popular, usually getting underway about April and holding up at least until July.
 The fall chinook run is smaller and less intensely fished here than in the nearby Columbia.
 This run first appears in late August and peaks in October.
 A strong hatchery coho run usually fishes best in September and October.
 Steelhead are in the river year-round.
 The winter run is larger, consisting of both hatchery and big wild fish.
 It gets going in late November and keeps producing through April.
 The hatchery summer steelhead arrive in fair but not huge numbers by April and May and can provide good fishing early, until glacial melt clouds the river, and then again in the fall.
-Smelt occasionally appear but are currently closed to any harvest.
+Smelt occasionally appear but are currently closed to harvest unless opened under emergency rules, as occurred in 2014.
 There is excellent access, including at Dabney, Oxbow and Dodge parks and upstream at the Cedar Creek Fish Hatchery and Revenue Bridge.